Our Perspectives on the Latest Issues

-This spring semester, we have a fantastic group of law students for our internship, representing a range of backgrounds and experiences.
+This summer, we have a fantastic group of law students for our internship, representing a range of backgrounds and experiences.
 We’ve asked our new legal interns to explain, in their own words, what environmental law and PennFuture’s mission means to them:

 PennFuture’s legal team is dedicated to restoring and protecting our environment and communities, to protecting our right to clean air and pure water, and to moving Pennsylvania toward a clean energy future.
 I thank our amazing staff and legal interns for their great work, and also our members for your continued support.
 We can’t do this without you!